 Mapping Diné Bikéyah

 The main image in the center of the Navajo flag depicts a map of Navajoland.
-Referred to as Diné Bikéyah in the ancient language, the large light brown patch of earth extends across the Four Corners region of Arizona, New Mexico, Colorado and Utah.
-A copper line delineates this 27,000 square mile land mass that is home to more than 250,000 residents.
+Referred to as Diné Bikéyah in the ancient language, the large light brown patch of the earth extends across the Four Corners region of Arizona, New Mexico, Colorado, and Utah.
+A copper line delineates this 27,000 square mile landmass that is home to more than 250,000 residents.
 Nestled inside this tan background is a darker brown rectangle to represent the smaller portion of land allocated to the Diné during the 1868 Treaty with the U.S. government.

 Sacred Mountain Peaks

 Four colorful mountains surround the ancestral homeland of the Navajo at each directional point.
 This space is the Dinétah, the sacred home of the gods.
 It is told in the creation story, the Emergence, that First Man placed four stones – jet, white shell, turquoise, and abalone – in each direction and then blew on each one four times to create a hogan.
 This humble, dome-shaped shelter birthed the world.

 The meanings of these stones and their colors have become complex over time, linking the people to their creation, land, and future.
 The four sacred peaks and their colors are:

 - Hesperus Peak (Dibé Ntsaa) represents the north—black.
 Located in the La Plata Mountains of southwestern Colorado, it is the highest sacred peak.
 Ruled by Jet Black Woman, the mountain controls the night.

 - Blanca Peak (Tsisnaajini) represents the east—white.
 Although these sacred grounds in south-central Colorado are not part of the reservation, White-Shell Woman continues to rule over the eastern boundary, white represents the dawn as the sun rises.